-This section is to give you idea for all the latest standards related to Web Services.
+This chapter gives you an idea of all the latest standards related to web services.

 These messaging standards and specifications are intended to give a framework for exchanging information in a decentralized, distributed environment.

 Web services are meaningful only if potential users may find information sufficient to permit their execution.
 The focus of these specifications and standards is the definition of a set of services supporting the description and discovery of businesses, organizations, and other web services providers; the web services they make available; and the technical interfaces which may be used to access those services.

 Using these security specifications, applications can engage in secure communication designed to work with the general web services framework.